openmod-tracker/VeraGrid/doc/md_source/topology.md

 ## Theory
-In this section, we are going to explain how to do topology processing properly for once and for all.
+In this section, we are going to explain how to do topology processing properly once and for all.
 This topic is of capital importance in power systems but is rarely dealt with in a structured and comprehensive manner.

 **A Graph in Power Systems**

 A power system model is essentially a graph.
-A graph is structure where relationships are represented with nodes (what is related) and edges (the relationship).
+A graph is structure where relationships are represented with **nodes** (the thing the is related) and **edges** (the relationship).
 To understand topology processing, it's essential to grasp the basics of graph theory.
 A graph is composed of:

-- **Nodes (Buses):** Represent points of calculation, such as substations, generation points, or load centers.
+- **Nodes (or Buses):** Represent points of calculation, such as substations, generation points, or load centers.
-- **Edges (Branches):** Represent the connections, such as transmission lines, transformers, or circuit breakers.
+- **Edges (or Branches):** Represent the connections, such as transmission lines, transformers, or circuit breakers.

 This abstraction simplifies the network, retaining its essential connectivity and operational properties.

-If you come from the Ontologies world, a power system's graph is strictly speaking buses and branches.
+Note: If you come from the Ontologies world, a power system's graph is strictly speaking buses and branches.
-Branches connected to fictitious entities that may or may not be connected to buses have no room here.
+Branches connected to fictitious entities that may or may not be connected to buses have no room here, since in power systems software we don't like waste.
+I certainly don't.

 **Why is Topology Processing Important?**

-Topology processing ensures that the network's operational model accurately reflects its physical state.
+Topology processing ensures that the network's operational model reflects accurately its physical state.
 Without proper processing, analyses may yield inaccurate results, leading to operational inefficiencies or even failures.

-Key reasons include:
+Topology processing helps to:

-- Ensuring the model is computationally feasible.
+- Ensure the model is computationally feasible.
-- Identifying and correcting data inconsistencies.
+- Identify and correct data inconsistencies.
-- Optimizing the simulation by reducing unnecessary complexities.
+- Optimize the simulation by reducing unnecessary complexities.

 In less abstract terms, topology processing is about determining the simulatable sub-circuits within a circuit.
 Here, a circuit refers to a collection of equipment, its relationships, and states in the most general sense.

 We perform the topology processing as a precaution before simulating, because what we want is to be able to use the electrotechnical formulas to get the physical magnitudes, and for that we must abide to some rules.
-Thus, from circuit theory, we derive the following fundamental
+Thus, from circuit theory, we derive the following fundamental relationship:
-relationship:

 $$ Y \times V = I^* $$